Panama Berry Tree: Muntingia calabura

 The flower of the Panama berry tree resembles a strawberry flower.
 Photo: Tia Silvasy, UF/IFAS

-Panama berry is native to tropical America but has been grown in south and central Florida as a tropical fruit tree in edible landscapes.
+Panama berry is an evergreen tree native to tropical America but has been grown in south and central Florida as a tropical fruit tree in edible landscapes.
 It can be propagated by seed, cutting or air layering.
 This plant has been reported to naturalize in areas but has not yet been assessed by UF/IFAS Assessment of Nonnative Plants.
-It is suitable for tropical and subtropical regions, zones 9b – 11.
+It is listed as “Not a Noxious Weed” in Florida Natural Areas Inventory.
+It is suitable for tropical and subtropical regions, zones 9b – 11 and has been documented as far north as Orlando as a cultivated plant in iNaturalist.

-The fruit of the Panama berry tree can be red or yellow.
+The fruit of the Panama berry tree tastes like cotton candy.
 Photo: Tia Silvasy, UF/IFAS

 Learn more: